 Try to avoid placing it in direct sunlight, to maintain longevity.

 If you like a more glossy and eye-catching look, choose the acrylic or the aluminum.
-If you like a more natural and understated look, choose the wood or loose print.
+If you like a more natural and understated look, choose the wood mounted.

 If you’ll be displaying the map in a room with big and bright windows near the map, you should probably go with the wood option.
 Its matte finish avoids distracting reflections.
 If you have a room that has good lighting options, the acrylic and aluminum prints can really stun.

 We’re confident that you’re going to love your map.
-We offer a full refund on any map you aren’t happy with within 30 days of receipt.
-And the return shipping is on us.
+We offer a full refund on any map you aren’t happy within 1-year of receipt.
+And the return shipping is on us if you're in the US.

 We will replace any map that has been damaged in transit at no charge.